baycom/tfrec/README.md

 To reduce other disturbances, place a sensor in about 2m distance for the first test.

-By default, all three sensor types are enabled (see -T option).
+By default, three sensor types (TFA_1/2/3) are enabled (see -T option for enabling TX22 and WeatherHub).

 Run "tfrec -D".
 This uses default values and should print a hexdump of received telegrams and the decoded values like this (KlimaLogg Pro sensor):